 KFC is one of the UK's biggest fast-food chains, with more than 900 stores spread across the country.
 All but a handful are franchised.
 It has been present in the UK for more than 50 years, originally as Kentucky Fried Chicken, making it the longest-established of the three core brands owned by global parent Yum!
 Brands.
-Pizza Hut has a smaller presence in this market, but performance was mixed for several years, with the result that Yum sold the UK outlets in 2012 to private equity owners who continue to run them as a franchise.
+Pizza Hut has a smaller presence in this market, but performance was mixed for several years, with the result that Yum sold the UK restaurants in 2012 to private equity owners who continue to run them as a franchise.
 Yum's third brand Taco Bell is a much newer arrival.
 A handful of outlets opened in Britain in 1986, but closed again in the early 1990s.
 A new attempt was launched in 2010, and the footprint has very slowly expanded across the country.
 By 2020 there were 50 outlets nationally.
 The three chains operate independently of one another.
 KFC is the most successful in financial terms by a considerable margin, though it suffered a disastrous reverse during 2018 as a result of a change of supply chain distributor.
 Almost two-thirds of stores had to close for a week or more after running out of fresh chicken.
-An incredibly simple but exceptionally clever marketing campaign - in which the chain apologised with press ads bearing a headline which reversed its logo to read 'FCK' - earned widespread headlines as well as several industry awards.
+An incredibly simple but clever marketing campaign - in which the chain apologised with press ads bearing a headline which reversed its logo to read 'FCK' - earned widespread headlines as well as several industry awards.
 The first British outlet of KFC was opened in Preston, Lancashire in 1965, almost a decade before McDonald's arrived in the UK.
 Local franchisee Ray Allen built up a chain of 250 stores before retiring in the 1980s, at around the same time local rights were transferred to what was then Trusthouse Forte.
-Corporate entity Kentucky Fried Chicken Great Britain Ltd reported revenues of £446m in 2017.
-That figure was down on the year before as a result of a continuing refranchising programme.
-However, systemwide same store sales rose 3.8% year on year as a result of new product innovation and the wider rollout of home delivery.
-Gross annual system sales are around £1.2bn.
-Martin Shuker is managing director.
+Parent Yum reported UK system sales of $1.5bn (a little over £1.1bn) in 2020.
+Paula McKenzie replaced Martin Shuker as managing director in 2020.
 See also the full Adbrands profile of Yum!
 Brands.